vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liqudity.performanceHysteresisEpochs` (uint) - number of liquidity epochs over which past performance will continue to affect rewards.

+- `market.liqudity.slaCompetitionFactor` - the maximum fraction of their accrued fees an LP that meets the SLA implied by `market.liquidity.committmentMinTimeFraction` will lose to LPs that achieved a higher SLA performance than them.

 For LP reward calculations based on the SLA see the [0042-LIQF spec](./0042-LIQF-setting_fees_and_rewarding_lps.md).